- Bachelor's Degree Completion

 Clinical placements provide the opportunity to learn from professionals working in a clinical setting.
 Recent placements include Beth Israel Deaconess Medical Center, Franciscan Hospital Rosie’s Place.
 Graduates of this program are currently working at Mass General Hospital, Tufts Medical Center and the Veterans Administration.

-Master of Science Nurse Practitioner is designed for students with a Bachelor of Science in Nursing.
+The Master of Science in Nursing is designed for students with a Bachelor of Science in Nursing.

 - Completed application form; transcripts from undergraduate degree and all prerequisites courses

-- A history of an unemcumbered registered nurse license is required
+- A history of an unencumbered registered nurse license is required